Wilford Brimley

 Anthony Wilford Brimley (September 27, 1934 – August 1, 2020) was an American actor.
 After serving in the U.S. Marine Corps and working odd jobs in the 1950s, Brimley started working as an extra and stuntman in Western films in the late 1960s.
 He became an established character actor in the 1970s and 1980s in films such as The China Syndrome (1979), The Thing (1982), Tender Mercies (1983), The Natural (1984), and Cocoon (1985).
 Brimley was known for playing characters at times much older than his age.
 He was the long-term face of American television advertisements for the Quaker Oats Company.
-He also promoted diabetes education and appeared in related television commercials for Liberty Medical.
+He also promoted diabetes education and appeared in related television commercials for Liberty Medical, a role for which he became an Internet meme.

 Early life

 Anthony Wilford Brimley was born in Salt Lake City on September 27, 1934, the son of Lola (née Nelson) and real estate broker Wilford Brimley.
 His paternal grandfather was an Englishman from Wigan, while his paternal grandmother's parents were a Scottish couple from Glasgow.
 His mother was half Danish and also had English, German, Swiss, and Welsh ancestry.
 Prior to a career in acting, he dropped out of high school at age 14 and worked as a cowboy in Arizona, Idaho, and Nevada.

-Brimley joined the Marines during the Korean War and served in the Aleutian Islands for three years.
+Brimley joined the Marines in 1953 and served in the Aleutian Islands for three years.
 He also worked as a bodyguard for businessman Howard Hughes as well as a ranch hand, wrangler, and blacksmith.
 He then began shoeing horses for film and television.
 At the behest of his close friend and fellow actor Robert Duvall, he began acting in the 1960s as a riding extra and stunt man in westerns.
 In 1979, he told the Los Angeles Times that the most he ever earned in a year as an actor was $20,000.
 He had no formal training as an actor, and his first experience in acting in front of a live audience was in a theater group at the Los Angeles Actors' Theater.